Zhu Bajie: Character

-At the end of the novel, most of Bajie's fellow pilgrims achieve enlightenment and become arhats, but he does not; although much improved, he is still too much a creature of his base desires.
-He is instead rewarded for his part in the pilgrimage's success with a job as "Cleanser of the Altars" and all the leftovers he can eat.
-However, his actual rank in relation to the others is unclear, but possibly the lowest.
+Bajie fights Wukong.
+After defeating Bajie, Wukong learns that he has also been recruited by Guanyin to join the pilgrimage and atone for his past sins.
+At the end of the novel, most of Bajie's fellow pilgrims achieve enlightenment and become arhats, but he does not; although much improved, he remains too attached to his base desires.

+He is instead rewarded for his part in the pilgrimage's success with a job as "Cleanser of the Altars" and with all the leftovers he can eat.
+However, his actual rank in relation to the others is unclear and may be the lowest.